KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/DatabaseStructure.md

 ## Overview

 Using TimescaleDB (PostgreSQL extension) as its primary database technology, specifically designed for time-series data handling.
-The database is deployed via Docker containers with comprehensive health monitoring and connection pooling.
+The database is deployed via Docker containers with health monitoring and connection pooling.

 ### Database Technology Stack
 - **Database Engine**: TimescaleDB (latest-pg15) - PostgreSQL 15 with TimescaleDB extension